correspSearch/csAPI/README.md

 # csAPI

-APIs for the webservice [correspSearch](https://correspsearch.net/de/start.html)
+APIs for the webservice [correspSearch](https://correspsearch.net/de/start.html).
+This module also includes the functionalities of "CMIF Check" and "CMIF Preview".

 ## Credits